Septage servicing operator certification

 The Septage Servicing Study Guide — Grade T and the Septage Servicing Study Guide — Grade L, along with ch.
 NR 113, Wis.
 Adm.
 Code are available to help study for both of the exams.
 Hard copies of the study materials are no longer routinely provided by the Operator Certification Program.

-Septage certification exams are administered during the twice annual Operator Certification Program state–wide exam day.
-For more information on upcoming exam dates, locations, and times, go to the exams web page.
+For more information on upcoming exam dates, locations, and times, go to exams.
 The cost of each exam is $100.

 Passing or failing exams